Our Vision for English

 All members of our teaching team are exceedingly qualified to deliver: high-quality phonics sessions, guided reading sessions, one-to-one reading sessions, shared reading and interventions where necessary.
 All staff respond and adapt their teaching to ensure our children are stretched and challenged and to identify those children who may require additional support.
 Our school is well resourced with high-quality texts in a wide range of genres to ensure children have opportunities to apply and develop their reading skills.
 We regularly review and update our resources to ensure that they are appropriate for our current cohorts.
 Staff training is updated regularly.

-The teaching of reading in our school is coherently planned through the use of our systematic, synthetic phonics programme (Letters and Sounds).
+The teaching of reading in our school is coherently planned through the use of a DfE approved systematic, synthetic phonics programme.
 Through a continuous cycle of planning, teaching and assessment we support the individual learning journeys of all children.

 Through the teaching of systematic, synthetic phonics, our aim is for our children to become fluent readers by the end of Key Stage One.
 This is evidenced through our phonics screening results in which our children always achieve highly.
 From this, we can focus on developing their fluency and comprehension as they move through the school.
 However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
 We promote reading for pleasure as part of our reading curriculum.
 Children speak extremely positively about reading and enjoy reading as part of their daily lives.
 They relish the idea of exploring a new book together or independently and understanding the importance of reading as a lifelong skill.